-Most Fall into Four Categories: Upfront Payments, Money Laundering, Reshipping, and Pyramid Schemes
+Most Fall into Five Categories: Upfront Payment Scams, Money Laundering, Reshipping, Man-in-the-Middle Scams, and Pyramid Schemes

 Mothers with small children, retirees, the physically challenged, students, people looking for a second job they can do from home in the evenings.
 These and others like them are the preferred targets for work-from-home scams.